MicrosoftDocs/architecture-center/docs/reference-architectures/data-analysis-regulated-industries/data-analysis-regulated-industries-content.md

 ### Components

 <!---
+Comment: DONE
 #A bulleted list of components in the architecture (including all relevant Azure services) with links to the service pages.
-> Why is each component there?
+#> Why is each component there?
-> What does it do and why was it necessary?
+#> What does it do and why was it necessary?
 #> Link the name of the service (via embedded link) to the service's product service page.
 Be sure to exclude the localization part of the URL (such as "en-US/").

 - Examples: